rknightuk/theshopcms/README.md

 #theshopcms

 Coursework for Year 2 Web Scripting (WEBSCRP).
+Known issues:

+- Lots of them. **This is not production ready, do not use it as such.**

 Coursework spec: